Tausty/Snowman-Project/README.md

 ## Basic Rundown of Our Concept

 ### How to Get Points:
 every time you get a letter right by guessing, plus 1 point per letter.
-If you complete a word, plus 3 points and the player receives a snowball
+If you complete a word, you get points based on the diffuclty of the phrase, and the player receives a snowball

 ### How to Lose Points:
 every time you get a letter wrong, minus one point, also add a part on the snowman. (he has 7 parts) if the snowman is completed lose half your points, and restart the word and snowman.

+### Difficulty scaling
+There are 3 seperat types of phrases to guess: easy, medium, and hard.
+The player will first guess 2 easy phrases, then 2 medium, then it will loop hard ones untill the timer runs out.

+Easy phrases will net you 3 points.

+Meduim phrases will net you 5 points.

+Hard phrases will net you 8 points.

+this is to incentivice playing faster and less careful to try and keep the game at a fast pace.

 ### What is a Snowball:
 snowballs are used to remove a part off of your snowman, and add one for the enemys.